 Siem Reap has accommodation for all budgets and all types of travellers from singles to families.
-You will find Siem Reap accommodation very affordably.
-The average price for a 3-star hotel in Siem Reap is 34 USD, while a 4-star hotel average at 52 USD and the average luxury price for a 5-star hotel in Siem Reap is 112 USD.
-Jaya House River Park, Shintani Saya Residence, and Viroth’s Hotel all received great reviews from families travelling in Siem Reap
+You will find Siem Reap accommodation very affordable for any traveller.
+The average price for a 3-star hotel in Siem Reap is 34 USD, while a 4-star hotel average is 52 USD and the average luxury price for a 5-star hotel in Siem Reap is 112 USD.
+Jaya House River Park, Shintani Saya Residence, and Viroth’s Hotel all received great reviews from families travelling in Siem Reap with kids.

 Money in Siem Reap, Cambodia

 The official National Currency in Cambodia is the Riel.
 The Cambodian Riel comes in 50, 100, 200, 500, 1,000, 2,000, 5,000, 10,000, 20,000, 50,000 banknotes as well as 50, 100, 200, 500 coins which are rarely used.

 You will find it easy to withdraw either Riel or American dollars from ATMs as you are given an option but we do recommend you pick withdrawing in USD.

 We were told by plenty of people that you could widely use the local currency when we were there but we found that most people at shops and stalls thought we were American.
 They would straight away give us the amount in American Dollars.
 It was frustrating for us (as we are Australian) but we ended up paying for most things in US dollars.

 Why should you visit Siem Reap with kids?

 Siem Reap with kids is so much more than just Angkor Wat.
 While many people spend most of their time in Siem Reap visiting temples it is easy to become fatigued and uninterested in what Siem Reap is famous for.
 Spending some time mixing up activities in Siem Reap with kids is the perfect way to make sure your vacation to Siem Reap is memorable.